 ALBERTSONS’ GROCERY STORE

-Inside Medialink Beach, Albertsons Media Collective curated a grocery shopping experience that showcased how it aims to bridge the gap between physical and digital shopping, allowing attendees to purchase products that inspired culinary creativity.
+Inside Medialink Beach, Albertsons Media Collective curated a grocery shopping experience that showcased how it aims to bridge the gap between physical and digital shopping, allowing attendees to pickup products that inspired culinary creativity.
 With a focus on innovation, the brand also revived The Garage, a collaborative, garage-themed space that played host to clients, platforms and partners, who discussed the future of retail media.

 Photos: Courtesy of Albertsons Media Collective